Effective Grammar School Teaching and Leadershipwith Lori Jill Keeler

 - Lesson 12: Building a Culture of Learning in the Grammar School

 - Discussion 1: Lori Jill’s Journey into Classical Education

 - Discussion 2: What Makes a Great Grammar School Teacher?

 - Discussion 3: How to Develop a Great Grammar School

 Lori Jill Keeler has served as the lower-school principal at the Westminster School at Oak Mountain in Birmingham, Alabama, since 2003.
 She earned a BA in secondary education and English literature, and a MEd in integrated curriculum and instruction from Covenant College.
-She served as the educational expert on the founding board of directors for Evangel Classical Christian School in Helena, Alabama, has written second through sixth grade Bible curriculum, and has been a guest speaker on creating a culture of grace at several classical schools in the Southeast.
-Lori Jill and her husband Scott have two sons.
+She served as the educational expert on the founding board of directors for Evangel Classical Christian School in Helena, Alabama, has written 2nd through 6th grade Bible curriculum, and has been a guest speaker on creating a culture of grace at several classical schools in the Southeast.
+Lori Jill and her husband, Scott, have 2 sons.